-Number and Quantity: The Comple x Number System (N-CN) Represent complex numbers s and the ir operations on the complex plane.
+Number and Quantity: The Complex Number System (N-CN) Represent complex numbers and the ir operations on the complex p plane.
 Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.N-CN.4.
 Represent complex numbers on the complex plane in rectangular and polar form (including real and imaginary numbers), and explain why the rectangular and polar forms of a given complex number represent the same number.
 Connection: 11-12.RST.3 Trigonometry 8.2 HS.MP.2.
 Reason abstractly and quantitatively.
 HS.MP.7.
 Look for and make use of structure.
-Students will represent complex numbers using rectangular and polar coordinates. imaginary a + bi = r(cos θ + sin θ) bi + bi bi + bi a real Examples: Plot the points corresponding to 3 - 2i and 1 + 4i.
-Add these complex numbers and plot the result.
-How is this point related to the two others?
-Write the complex number with modulus (absolute value) 2 and argument π/3 in rectangular form.
-Find the modulus and argument (0 < θ < 2π) of the number √6 + √-6.
-HS.N-CN.5.
+Students will represent complex numbers using rectangular and polar coordinates. imaginary a + bi = r(cos θ + sin θ) bi a + bi bi HS.N-CN.5.
 Represent addition, subtraction, multiplication, and conjugation of complex numbers geometrically on the complex plane; use properties of this representation for computation.
 For example, $(-1 + \sqrt{3} i)^3 = 8$ because $(-1 + \sqrt{3} i)$ has modulus 2 and argument 120°.
 Trigonometry 8.2 HS.MP.2.
 Reason abstractly and quantitatively.
 HS.MP.7.
 Look for and make use of structure.

-Number and Quantity: The Complex Number System (N-CN) Represent complex numbers and their operations on the complex plane.
+Number and Quantity: The Number and Quantity: The Complex Number System (N-CN) Represent complex numbers s and the ir operations on the complex plane.
 Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.N-CN.6.
 Calculate the distance between numbers in the complex plane as the modulus of the difference, and the midpoint of a segment as the average of the numbers at its endpoints.
 HS.MP.2.
 Reason abstractly and quantitatively.
 Connection: 11-12.RST.3 Trigonometry 8.2

-Number and Quantity: The Use complex numbers in po lynomial identities and equations.
+Number and Quantity: The Complex Number System (N-CN) Use complex numbers in pol Use complex numbers in polynomial identities and equations.
 Standards Label Mathematical Practices Explanations and Examples Students are expected to: HS.N-CN.7.
 Solve quadratic equations with real coefficients that have complex solutions.
 Examples: Within which number system can x2 = - 2 be solved?
 Explain how you know.
-Solve x2+ 2x + 2 = 0 over the complex numbers.
+Solve x2 + 2x + 2 = 0 over the complex numbers.
 Find all solutions of 2x2 + 5 = 2x and express them in the form a + bi.
-Elementary Algebra 9.3 Intermediate Algebra 6.7 College Algebra 1.4 HS.N-CN.8.
-Extend polynomial identities to the complex numbers.
-For example, rewrite $x^2 + 4$ as (x + 2i)(x - 2i).
-College Algebra 3.5 HS.MP.7.
-Look for and make use of structure.
-HS.N-CN.9.
-Know the Fundamental Theorem of Algebra; show that it is true for quadratic polynomials.
-Connection: 11-12.WHST.1c College Algebra 3.5 HS.MP.3.
-Construct viable arguments and critique the reasoning of others.
+Elementary Algebra 9.3 Intermediate Algebra 6.7 College Algebra 1.4 US N CN 8 Extend ..
+HS MP 7 Look for and make polynomial identities to the complex numbers.
+For example, rewrite $x^2 + 4$ as (x + 2i)(x - 2i). use of structure.
+US N CN 9, Know the ..
+HS MP 2 Construct viable Examples: Fundamental Theorem of Algebra; show that it is true for quadratic polynomials.
+Connection: 11-12.WHST.1c College Algebra 3.5 arguments and critique the reasoning of others.
 HS.MP.7.
 Look for and make use of structure.
-Examples: How many zeros does -2x2 + 3x - 8have?
+How many zeros does -2x2+3x-8 have?
 Find all the zeros and explain, orally or in written format, your answer in terms of the Fundamental Theorem of Algebra.
 How many complex zeros does the following polynomial have?
 How do you know? p(x)=(x2-3)(x2+2)(x-3)(2x-1)